 Yet, in an important way, these explanations and anything in between does not incorporate certain very important elements that may explain the lack of scientific productivity in the Muslim world.
 They also do not explain the presence of islands of scientific and technological excellence amidst the same religio-cultural milieu (e.g. Pakistan’s HEJ Institute of Chemistry or Pakistan Institute of Nuclear Science and Technology) and the gap between the scientific productivity across institutions within the same country or across different Muslim countries.
 Finally, they do not explain the difference in scientific productivity between a vast majority of scientists and engineers in the Muslim world who maintain a strongly secular outlook to their everyday lives and professions and their counterparts in the West.

-One of the most fundamental problems with these highly simplistic explanations is that they are often highly theoretical and conjectural in nature with little or no empirical or historical evidence to support one way or the other.
-As a social scientist and a sociologist of science, I know that this is unacceptable and that the scientific community can (and must) do better.
+One of the most fundamental problems with these highly simplistic explanations is that they are often highly theoretical and conjectural with little or no empirical or historical evidence to support one way or the other.
+As a social scientist and a sociologist of science, we know that this is unacceptable and that the scientific community can (and must) do better.
 Yet, these opinions are often taken as “truth” and an article of faith by a large number of different stakeholders, not the least important of which are Western policy-makers and the media.

 Scholars and policy-makers of science and innovation in the developing world, in general, and the Islamic world, in particular, many of whom are practicing scientists would do themselves a great disservice if they don’t apply the same criteria to evaluate evidence on these critical issues that they use in their own scientific pursuits.
 It is time that science and innovation policy in the Muslim World is based on solid evidence rather than unproven theories or conjectures.
 The world’s scientific community owes this to itself.

-In addition to trying to bring empirical rigor–or at the very least highlight the lack of it–there is also a dire need to engage in a broader philosophical debate about Islam and Science in a manner that acknowledges the relative influences of a host of social, cultural, political, and economic factors alongside the that of the true character of Islam’s belief system on the enterprise of science and technology in the Muslim World.
+Second, In addition to trying to bring empirical rigor-or at the very least highlight the lack of it-there is also a dire need to engage in a broader philosophical debate about Islam and Science in a manner that acknowledges the relative influences of a host of social, cultural, political, and economic factors alongside the that of the true character of Islam’s belief system on the enterprise of science and technology in the Muslim World.